-Examination of the contribution of the production input
+Examination of the Contribution of the Production Input

 The marginal productivity of input X is MPX.
 P is an output price.
 PX is X input price.
 In the case of 1: MPX> (PX/P), the input of X is under.
 In the case of 2: MPX = (PX/P), the input of the factor of production is equilibrium.
-In the case of 3: MPX < (PX/P), the input of the agent of production is excess.
+In the case of 3: MPX <(PX/P), the input of the agent of production is excess.
 It is represented by the following.
-4 Value of production elasticity of X>factor shares X. 5 Value of production elasticity of X<factor shares X.
+4 Value of production elasticity of X>factor shares X. 5 Value of production elasticity of X= factor shares X. 6 Value of production elasticity of X<factor shares X.

-Data collection
+Data Collection

 As for the data, Miyuki Ishibashi et al, "Imperial Agricultural Organization cost of rice production investigation collection", the sample data are thyme series data for 24 years.
-The index to use for estimation is an unpolished rice yield ("koku" \(\dots \) 140-150kg), product value (Japanese yen), seed costs, manure costs, wages, material costs, labor force of livestock costs, agricultural machinery costs, building for agriculture.
-These variables are numerical value per "tan" (\(\dots \) 10a).
+The index to use for estimation is an unpolished rice yield ("koku" \doteq 140-150kg), product value (Japanese yen), seed costs, manure costs, wages, material costs, labor force of livestock costs, agricultural machinery costs, building for agriculture.
+These variables are numerical value per "tan" (\doteq 10a).
 The variable data of the measurement of the amount of production formation function are as follows.
 Q is the amount of production.
 Here, it adopted an unpolished rice yield.
 L is wages.
 It adopted the total of family labor and the employment labor.
 V is an ordinary input.
 It adopted seed and sapling costs, manure costs, agriculture drug costs, and the total of material costs.
 S is rice paddy area.
 It is measured using the variable shown above.
 The data of the Miyuki Ishibashi great work "Imperial Agricultural Organization cost of rice production investigation collection" were displayed by a "tan," and therefore it took advantage, and, on the occasion of a measurement, the numerical value was converted the planted area around one farmhouse.
-Therefore the numerical value multiplied the planted area by it and converted it into numerical value per one farmhouse.
+Therefore, the numerical value multiplied the planted area by it and converted it into numerical value per one farmhouse.

-The Development of rice production in Japan: 1881-2012
+The Development of Rice Production in Japan (1881-2012)